allenmcao/Mining-Rig-Restarter/README.md

 ## Supported Mining Pools
 1. Flexpool
-    - seems to generally update values every 5-10m, seems to be more if rate-limited
+    - seems to generally update values every 5-10m, seems to be longer if rate-limited
     - `time_until_offline` is 10m as this is the longest it takes for the API to update
     - `status_check_frequency` is 5m as this is generally the earliest it can update
     - `status_check_cooldown` is 10m as this is the latest it would take to update, don't want to reset again